 Back to Marty: My husband is a wealth of information and I’m so glad he takes care of all the painting!

-Can you think of anything he missed?
+Can you think of any tips he missed on how to paint a room?
 Do you have any questions?